U.S. Trade Representative Finalizes Tariffs on $200 Billion of Chinese Imports

 - Paper for printing

 The complete list of items can be found here.
+(Editor’s Note: This link has been updated, as the previous link was not operational.)

 The USTR says it engaged in a thorough process to rigorously examine the comments and testimony and, as a result, determined to fully or partially remove 297 tariff lines from the original proposed list.
 Included among the products removed from the proposed list are certain consumer electronics products such as smart watches and Bluetooth devices; certain chemical inputs for manufactured goods, textiles and agriculture; certain health and safety products such as bicycle helmets, and child safety furniture such as car seats and playpens.